 Drilling fluids has a wide variety of properties due to their different properties.
 That is most commonly used in the oil, gas industry and for deep wells.

-Typically during drilling mud drainage, this material penetrates into the cavities within the formation and causes problems.
+Typically during drilling mud drainage, this material penetrates into the cavities within the formation and causing problems.
 This problem occurs especially in the oil and gas industry and in the early stages of well drilling.
 The deeper the well, the more complicated the drilling will be, and the more important the drilling mud will be.

 Decreasing drilling mud drainage is important for a variety of reasons; and many large oil companies around the world try huge sums each year to find better solutions.
 In recent years, the use of nanoparticles to control the properties and features of drilling fluids has made many improvements in this field.